 It takes a deep level of forgiveness to shake hands with the killer of one’s father but Gabriel Ndutiye does it – a couple of times every year.

 He was 11 years old during the Rwandan genocide of 1994 that killed over a million people.
-He alone survived, losing five brothers and both parents.
+He is the only member of his family that survived, losing five brothers and both parents.
 Although he can never forget, Gabriel has learnt to respectfully co-exist with those responsible for the killings.

 Beyond forgiveness, Rwandans have been drilled with acceptance and oneness – such that it has become a part of them.